pabloprf/PORTALS-tutorial/docs/capabilities/optimization.rst

 .. code-block:: python

+   import torch
-   import numpy                   as np from mitim_tools.misc_tools        import IOtools from mitim_tools.opt_tools     import STRATEGYtools
+   import numpy as np
+   from mitim_tools.misc_tools    import IOtools from mitim_tools.opt_tools     import STRATEGYtools

 Select the location of the MITIM namelist (see :ref:`Understanding the MITIM namelist` to understand how to construct the namelist file) and the folder to work on: